ArchangelX360/ycsb-visualization/README.md

 * **frontend.db.name=<my_db_name>** where "my_db_name" is the name of the MongoDB Database where to store benchmark results.
 * **frontend.frequency=<my_frequency>** where "my_frequency" is the number of milliseconds between two storage actions in MongoDB.
 (5000 by default)

-All these parameters have default values thus are not mandatory.
+All the above parameters have default values thus are not mandatory.

 As we said above, we also created another type of measurement: